Probation, restitution ordered in semi-trailer rampage

 Police said the stolen truck then clipped and severed a utility pole, ran off the road and crashed into the house at 54 Pilipaa.

-None of the home’s three residents were injured, but two, Matangi Moala and Milton Ah Nee, apprehended Kepano and detained him until officers arrived, according to documents.
+None of the home’s three residents were injured, but two, Matangi Moala and Milton Ah Nee, detained Kepano until officers arrived, according to documents.

+The bizarre incident occurred during Merrie Monarch week the night before the festival’s hula competition began.
+Lum Ho’s women gave stellar performances the following three nights, winning the wahine hula kahiko (ancient hula), wahine hula ‘auana (modern hula) and wahine overall titles in hula’s most prestigious event.

 Email John Burnett at jburnett@hawaiitribune-herald.com.